nsidc/usaon-vta-webapp/doc/objectives.md

    or user-uploaded, US AON is familiar with this representation); ??
    * Clarify needs with US AON
 1. Where will this run?
 NSIDC?
+1. What needs are met and not met by the current demo?
+Maintainability?

 ## Things we want